simpeg/discretize/docs/content/getting_started.rst

 Getting Started
 ===============

-We've included some instructions on getting up and running with ``discretize``.
+Here you'll find instructions on getting up and running with ``discretize``.

 .. toctree::
   :maxdepth: 2